cornellius-gp/gpytorch/README.md

 ```

 ### ArchLinux Package
+Note: The ArchLinux package is not tested by the GPyTorch developers.

 GPyTorch is also available on the [ArchLinux User Repository](https://wiki.archlinux.org/index.php/Arch_User_Repository) (AUR).
 You can install it with an [AUR helper](https://wiki.archlinux.org/index.php/AUR_helpers), like [`yay`](https://aur.archlinux.org/packages/yay/), as follows: